enesdmc0/assessment/SOLUTION.md

 **Location**: `services/queue-service.ts:47-50`

 **Description**:
 QueueService polls database every second regardless of whether jobs exist.
-Uses fixed 1-second interval even when queue is empty.
-No backoff strategy or event-driven approach.
-Results in constant database load visible in development logs.
+Fixed 1-second interval even when queue is empty.
+Results in constant database queries visible in development logs.

 **Impact**:
 Unnecessary database queries waste resources.
-In production with multiple instances, polling becomes expensive at scale.
-Connection pool pressure from frequent queries.
-Higher cloud costs for database operations that return nothing.
+In production with multiple instances, this gets expensive.
+Higher database costs for operations that return nothing.

 **Root Cause**:
-Simple setInterval polling chosen for background job processing.
-No consideration for idle periods or job arrival patterns.
-Common anti-pattern in queue systems - polling instead of push notifications or exponential backoff.
+Simple setInterval polling for background jobs.
+No consideration for idle periods or job patterns.
+Always polls at same rate.

 **Solution**:
-Options: (1) Event-driven architecture using database triggers or message queue, (2) Exponential backoff when no jobs found, (3) Longer base interval (5-10s instead of 1s), (4) Disable polling in environments without background jobs.
-For this assessment, current approach acceptable since singleton fixed the memory leak - optimization can be deferred.
+Could use message queue instead of polling, or increase interval to 5-10s, or disable polling when no jobs.
+For now, acceptable since singleton fixed the memory leak.
+Can optimize later if needed.

 **Trade-offs**:
-Event-driven adds complexity and infrastructure dependencies.
-Longer intervals increase job latency.
-Exponential backoff needs tuning.
-Current approach is simple and works for low-medium scale.
-Real fix depends on production requirements.
+Message queue adds more infrastructure.
+Longer intervals mean slower job processing.
+Current approach is simple and works fine for small-medium scale.

 ---